a1eynayildiz/a1eynayildiz/README.md

 - 🌱 Currently deepening my knowledge of **ASP.NET Core**, **Django REST Framework**, and **SQL optimization**
 - 🛠️ Working on small but meaningful projects — task managers, blog systems, hospital management
 - ✍️ I occasionally write on [Medium](https://medium.com/@aleynayildizz) about what I learn
-- 💡 I believe in *learning by building* — every repo here is a step in that journey
-- ⚡ Fun fact: I love turning a messy database schema into a clean, working API

 ---